AMReX-Astro/Nyx/README.md

 Lukic, Stark, Nugent, White, Meiksin & Almgren (2015), MNRAS, 446, 3697:
 http://adsabs.harvard.edu/abs/2015MNRAS.446.3697L

-For considerations regarding the synthesis model of the UV background, which provides the photo-ionization and photo-heating rates, see Onorbe, Hennawi & Lukic (2017), ApJ, 837, 106: http://adsabs.harvard.edu/abs/2017ApJ...837..106O
+For considerations regarding the spatially uniform synthesis model of the UV background, which provides the photo-ionization and photo-heating rates, see Onorbe, Hennawi & Lukic (2017), ApJ, 837, 106: http://adsabs.harvard.edu/abs/2017ApJ...837..106O

+We have also implemented non-radiative transfer methods to model inhomogeneous reionization, the paper is in preparation.

 ## Output